 Incomplete or evolving specification

 The design and specification of a programming language involves considerations that are very different from the use of the language in programming.
-Language specifiers often need to maintain compatibility with older versions of the language—even to the extent of retaining inherently vulnerable features.
-Sometimes the semantics of new or complex features are not completely known, especially when used in combination with other features.
+Language specifiers often need to maintain compatibility with older versions of the language, even to the extent of retaining inherently vulnerable features.
+Sometimes the full implications and the interactions of new or complex features are not completely known, especially when used in combination with other features.

 Undefined behaviour